raggedkarma/godbreakersaga/src/honour-lies.md

 Peasants and mercenaries raised from common stock.
 There are always more that can be convinced to march, by coin or whip, though they are the furthest thing from disciplined.
 These are completely disposable troops- better to throw them in to trouble than carefully shepherd them.

 #### Monstrous
 These mighty warriors swell with magics or speak to a potent genetic legacy.
 Spawn of old tragedies or terrible curses, and often the last of their kind.
-Not to be wasted on inefficient targets, so make sure to chose their opponents well.
+Not to be wasted on inefficient targets, so make sure to choose their opponents well.

 #### Nightmare
 Terrible things called by death.
 These may be forgotten spirits, shrieking wraiths or cruel fae.
-Should the nemy hold fast before them, such horrors may find their unreal forms little more resilient than shadow.
+Should the enemy hold their nerve, such horrors may find their unreal forms little more resilient than shadow.

 #### Scout
 Those who move with the land and harass the enemy.
 Usually creatures or people of the wild, who do not fight for promised riches or glory, but to save their home and kin.
 Quick, but must choose their targets carefully.
 Find their flanks, and disrupt supply lines.